 Each band of a dynamic EQ is independent with its own bandwidth and gain.
 The dynamic controls are also set on a band-per-band basis, meaning that each band of a dynamic EQ also has its own threshold, attack and release parameters.

-As the input signal within an EQ band surpassed the set threshold of that band, the band effectively “kicks in” and applies its gain across its bandwidth according to the shape of its filter.
+As the input signal within an EQ band surpasses the set threshold of that band, the band effectively “kicks in” and applies its gain across its bandwidth according to the shape of its filter.

 Dynamic EQ Parameters